Canon 5DS vs 5D Mark IV

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5DS and the 5D Mark IV are recent models that feature in their makers' current product line-up.
+Both the 5DS and the 5D Mark IV are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the 5DS does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 5DS vs 5D Mark IV